 This post may contain affiliate links; please read my disclosure here.

 Not all credit cards have the same perks, of course, so your mileage may vary.
 It’s worth keeping a tally of which of your cards carry which benefits, though, since some of them can really come in handy at times.
-Here are a few common credit card benefits you might not know about.
+Here are a few possible credit card benefits you might not know about.

 Free FICO Credit Score and/or Credit Report